Graffiti: Commercialization and pop culture

 With the popularity and legitimization of graffiti has come a level of commercialization.
 In 2001, computer giant IBM launched an advertising campaign in Chicago and San Francisco which involved people spray painting on sidewalks a peace symbol, a heart, and Tux (Linux penguin mascot), to represent "Peace, Love, and Linux."
 IBM paid Chicago and San Francisco collectively for punitive damages and clean-up costs.

 In 2005, a similar ad campaign was launched by Sony and executed by its advertising agency in New York, Chicago, Atlanta, Philadelphia, Los Angeles, and Miami, to market its handheld PlayStation Portable (PSP) gaming system.
 In this campaign, taking notice of the legal problems of the IBM campaign, Sony paid building owners for the rights to paint on their buildings "a collection of dizzy-eyed urban kids playing with the PSP as if it were a skateboard, a paddle, or a rocking horse".

 Global movements

 When graffiti is done as an art form, it often uses the Latin script even in countries where it is not the primary writing system.
 English words are also often used as monikers.

+Africa

+In the early 1990s when Amadou Lamine Ngom, known informally as Docta, fought to publicize graffiti and street art in Africa.
+Graffiti quickly became a way for artists to raise awareness about social, political, and environmental issues.
+Murals of venerated figures began to appear to encourage people to not litter near the murals.
+Now festivals such as FESTIGRAFF in Dakar, Senegal, exist to promote artists and experimentation.

+South Africa

+Graffiti has become an important part of post-apartheid South African culture, with many works being a result of implemented by-laws that legalize graffiti and street art, such as murals and installations, in public spaces and even being promoted as tourist attractions.
+Cape Town is one of the most recognized areas for graffiti in South Africa, having a background for it in the 1980s when racial discrimination and segregation had become so prominent that the people began to find ways to express these struggles in larger scales.
+It became a way to share demands against the injustices that they were witnessing against black and colored communities, and Cape Town continues to be a place for these voices to be heard, as they are currently fighting for issues like over gentrification.

+Specifically in Claremont, Cape Town, four mediums would be primarily used: “koki” or fibre-tipped pen would be the most used with a 51% found distribution, spraypaint being 46%, stickers 3% and paint being the least at 1%.

+Senegal

+In Dakar, Soly Cisse, a 1996 graduate from the Ecole Nationale des Beaux-Arts, is one example of an artist who has taken inspiration from graffiti and has translated its visual concepts into his paintings and installation work.